 The phenomenon of first-dose hypotension, which occurs within 30 minutes after taking the initial dose of this class of drug, is a major precaution for this type of treatment.
 Tolerance to this adverse effect typically develops with long-term treatment.

 Drugs with both alpha- and beta-blocking properties include labetalol (used in the treatment of hypertensive emergencies) and carvedilol.
-The drugs that are centrally-acting adrenergic blockers include methyldopa, clonidine, guanfacine, and guanabenz.
+Examples of drugs that are centrally-acting adrenergic blockers include methyldopa, clonidine, guanfacine, and guanabenz.

 Methyldopa is used in the treatment of hypertension in pregnancy.
 Some common adverse effects of methyldopa include sedation, depression, dryness of the mouth, hyperprolactinemia, decreased libido, and signs related to Parkinson’s disease.
 The clonidine suppression test employs clonidine to diagnose pheochromocytoma, which is one of the differential diagnoses in hypertensive patients.

-Reserpine comes under the category of adrenergic neuron blocking agents.
-These drugs prevent the storage and release of catecholamines from the nerve endings, which results in pharmacological sympathectomy.
+Reserpine is an adrenergic neuron-blocking agent.
+These agents prevent the storage and release of catecholamines from the nerve endings, which results in pharmacological sympathectomy.